fbpx

 Ciao Dall’Italia!

-This weekend I wrapped up a month-long writing residency at Dento La Terra, an artist residence located in Abruzzo, in the small village of Arielli.
+This weekend I wrapped up a month-long writing residency at Dentro La Terra, an artist residence located in Abruzzo, in the small village of Arielli.
 Every year the program – run by Montreal’s Espace de la Diversité – offers two Quebec writers from marginalized communities (BIPOC, LGBTQ+) the opportunity to travel to Italy and work on their next creative project.

 I was there with playwright and actor Maryline Chery.
 She was writing a new play, while I was writing my next novel.